vitessio/website/content/en/docs/reference/features/transport-security-model.md

 There are two main categories:

 * Internal RPCs: They are used to connect Vitess components.
 * Externally visible RPCs: They are used by the app to talk to Vitess.
-Note that not it is not necessary to use this gRPC interface.
+Note that it is not necessary to use this gRPC interface.
 It is still possible to instead use the MySQL protocol to VTGate, which is not covered in this document.

-A few features in the Vitess ecosystem depend on authentication including: Caller ID and table ACLs.
+A few features in the Vitess ecosystem depend on authentication including Caller ID and table ACLs.

 ## Caller ID